BearyNatural/ObsidianVault/Career/CSA interview prep q's/Networking qs.md

 	- CNAME -
 	- MX - a mail exchange record

+route or ip route for all networks and local hosts
 - other q's
+	- ip link show - part of ip utility info for all network interfaces;
 	- what is the difference between router and switch?
 		- router can connect multiple network, a switch connects devices within a network
 	- what is a protocol you would use for a switch